Low-depth simulations of fermionic systems on square-grid quantum hardware: Simulating fermionic systems

 For circuits which consist of multiple Trotter steps one can compress even further between steps.
 The most straightforward way is by inverting the order of the operators, which is equivalent to the second-order Suzuki-Trotter formula.
 This allows to merge two parallel layers of hopping operators on the boundary between two Trotter steps (i.e. $e^{-i h_1 \delta_t} e^{-i h_2 \delta_t} e^{-i h_2 \delta_t} e^{-i h_1 \delta_t} = e^{-i h_1 \delta_t} e^{-i 2 h_2 \delta_t} e^{-i h_1 \delta_t}$) and save one such layer for each additional Trotter step.
 In this case it can pay off to strategically position the most computationally expensive layer at the boundary.

-Our results for the TB model are summarized in Table~\ref{table:spinless}.
+Our results for the TB model are summarized in Table~\ref{table:spinless} and the prescriptions for obtaining the circuits can be found in Appendix~\ref{app:prescriptions}.
 We find that a single Trotter step can be simulated with circuit depths ranging from 6 for the honeycomb lattice to 17 for the NNN square lattice which contains all possible next-nearest neighbor hopping terms.
 For lattices without NNN connectivity (honeycomb and square) we found the PPAA mapping to perform fine, whilst for all the lattices the PA mapping proved optimal.
 Surprisingly, the state-of-the-art DK mapping performed worse for all geometries we have considered, despite generating lower-weight qubit operators for the vertical hopping operators (see a comparison of operator weights between mappings in Table.~\ref{table:neighbors} of Appendix~\ref{appendix:embeddingDK}). here, for every further Trotter step, one can reduce the circuits by an additional two (honeycomb) to three (NNN square) depth.

 One might be tempted to argue that for small system sizes, the JW mapping performs better than the results we obtained for our local mappings.
 However, in Appendix~\ref{appendix:jw} we show that even for a 3-by-3 lattice, arguably the smallest truly two-dimensional case, the JW mapping already performs worse than the local mappings considered here.